shuliga/poweroid-modules/README.md

 * `<service>/<customer>/<address>/<device>/#`  see **Mode** for details on subsequent path
 ######Mode
-`raw-in`— direct input of Poweroid commands, is passed to UART `cmd`— execute command (_set_ or _get_ actions), subsequent path and payload is parsed in order to form Poweroid command and pass it to UART
+`raw-in`— direct input of Poweroid commands, is passed to UART `cmd`— execute command (_set_ or _get_ actions), subsequent path and payload is converted to form Poweroid command and pass it to UART